sygslhy/image-io/README.md

 ## Prerequisites

-This projet currently supports only Python 3.11 and 3.12 on Windows system. we are working for supporting Python on Linux nextly.
+This projet currently supports only Python 3.11 and 3.12 on Windows and Linux.

 The user need to install python 3.11 or 3.12,